top of page

 What?
 They are all the same?

-It is also a misconception that the elves are divided in sub-ancestries, each with their own specific physical and mental characteristics.
-This is another example of a human-centric way of explaining the world around them.
-Non-elven cultures started to call the elves by different names, seeing them as different from each other but the fact is, they have practically no differences at all.
+It is also a misconception that elves are divided into sub-ancestries, each with distinct physical and mental characteristics.
+This is yet another example of a human-centric way of interpreting the world.
+Non-elven cultures began to refer to elves by different names, perceiving them as distinct from each other, but in reality, they have virtually no differences at all.

-When travellers enter the deeper parts of ancient woods, they might encounter elves that have settlements and a way of life that is focussed on a unison with nature.
-Though they are numerous in number, they are more reclusive and seldom seen, living in the ancient hearts of the primordial forests which is why other ancestries call them Sylvan Elves.
-But even these elves, are no different from any other elf.
-They only live differently, and the unique elf from these settlements who reaches the age of 500 also called a Grey Elf by other cultures.
+When travellers venture into the deeper parts of ancient forests, they might encounter elves who have developed settlements and a way of life focused on harmony with nature.
+Although they are numerous, these elves are more reclusive and rarely seen, dwelling in the ancient hearts of primordial forests.
+For this reason, other ancestries call them Sylvan Elves.
+But even these elves are not different from any other elf; they simply live a different lifestyle.
+Any elf from these settlements who reaches the age of 500 is also called a Grey Elf by other cultures.

-Elves, as a culture, are generally good or neutral in attitude.
-Evil thoughts do not cloud their minds but, on very rare occasions there is an elf who cares not about others.
-One that will do whatever is needed to pursue and reach their own personal goals.
-They do not necessarily look any different but history has shown that most carry a physical taint of sorts that has corrupted their view on the world.
-These elves are called Dark elves by other cultures and even the elves themselves have a name for these anomalies - Mornedhel (dark elf).
-Contrary to the believes of others, these elves do not prefer the dark, do not necessarily live in caves nor are necessarily dark skinned.
-There are myths, spread by the humans to make sense of the world.
-These elves could walk amongst the other elves and none would be the wiser.
+Elven culture, as a whole, tends to be good or neutral in outlook.
+Evil thoughts rarely cloud their minds, but on very rare occasions, there exists an elf who has no regard for others and will do whatever it takes to achieve personal goals.
+These individuals may not look different, but history suggests that most carry some form of physical taint that reflects their corrupted view of the world.
+These elves are known as Dark Elves by other cultures, and even the elves themselves have a name for these anomalies: Mornedhel (Dark Elf).
+Contrary to popular belief, these elves do not necessarily prefer darkness, live in caves, or have dark skin.
+Such myths were spread by humans to make sense of the world.
+These elves could walk among other elves unnoticed.

 -----